mikeaig4real/video_upload_react_ui/README.md

 ## Security & Best Practices

-- API URLs and secrets should be stored in environment variables.
+- API URLs and secrets are stored in environment variables.
 - All uploads are validated client-side, but server-side validation is required for security.
 - Uses HTTPS for API endpoints in production.
 - No sensitive data is persisted in localStorage.